Ximena Galarza

 Ximena Galarza Lora (born January 14, 1972) is a Bolivian journalist.
 Her program was able to uncover election fraud in the 2019 Presidential and General elections.
-She was chosen as an International Women of Courage in March 2020 by the US Secretary of State.
+She was chosen as an International Woman of Courage in March 2020 by the then U.S. Secretary of State, Mike Pompeo.

 Life

 Galarza was born in Camiri in 1972.
 After she graduated in 1989 she had intended to have a career in geological engineering.